pi2-2019/firmware-mcu-pnp/README.md

-# PNP Controller Firmware
+# PNP Controller Firmware and Example PCB

 This firmware was projected to control a PNP machine through G/M-codes.
 The microcontroller used is the MSP430G2553, found in the LaunchPad G2 development boards.
 This build was tested with `MSP430-GCC 6_1_1_0` based on GCC 7.3.2.154 from Texas Instruments website.

 This PNP has six stepper motors:
 * two on the Y axis, one connected with reverse phases;